-What AI can’t do: Why the human touch still matters in tech writing
+What AI Can’t Do: Why the Human Touch Still Matters in Tech Writing

 So, even if you think that the technical writing for your product, service, website, etc, can be done with AI, think again.

 Even if AI can streamline and scale your business, there are some things you can’t do with it.
 You may replicate human creativity with AI, but you cannot generate it from scratch.
-What you will be losing is not just human tone, or sometimes common sense, you would be losing that touch that draws in a reader and really helps them solve the problem.
+What you will be losing is not just human tone, or sometimes common sense; you will be losing that touch that draws in a reader and really helps them solve the problem.